 This experiment was quite a pleasant surprise.
 I want to give credit where due.
 This bar recipe is based on a recipe from Dana Carpender’s granola cereal recipe in her book 500 Low Carb Recipes.
 I had to seriously increase sweetener, increase the syrup, add sugar-free honey and increase cinnamon to get the flavor I was looking for.
 I also used whole toasted oats rather than oat bran.
 I am quite pleased with the final taste on these.
 They went together well and baked up beautifully.
 Just so you know what to expect, I would describe these as firm, but not hard like Nature’s Valley brand granola bars.
 This makes a huge pan of these, so you may want to make half a recipe or simply freeze half, as they freeze really well without getting dry or crumbly.

-These can be crumbled up and used as a crunchy topping for baked “fruit” or “fruit” pies. 🙂 The inspirational recipe mid-cooking time, is crumbled and baked for the last half of the time, as it is offered in the book as a cereal recipe, not a bar.
+These can be crumbled up for a granola cereal if you like.
+They also make a nice crunchy topping for baked “fruit” or “fruit” pies and bar cookies. 🙂 The inspirational recipe mid-cooking time, is crumbled and baked for the last half of the time, as it is offered in the book as a cereal recipe, not a bar.

 This recipe is not suitable until Phase 2 Atkins but they are well worth the wait, folks!
 They are very nutrient dense.